EdD in Higher Education and Social Change

 This course builds on the student’s previous coursework, and specialized projects done as part of that coursework.
 The student engages in additional, in depth study of a topic that is central to their doctoral studies and future plans to use and create expert knowledge as a professional and/or community leader.
 Students will review and evaluate the literature in their field of specialization, and/or survey and study existing practices.
 These in-depth studies should include, among other methods of learning, library and online research, as well as critically reflective analysis and writing about what they’ve previously learned.
 In many cases, students may conduct interviews and make observations in the community and in professional practice settings.
 The student evaluates, organizes and synthesizes the highlights of their knowledge in their area of specialization.

-EDD 693: Comprehensive Assessment–of Student Learning and Plans for Dissertation and Beyond(2 Semester Credit Hours)—This course must be completed prior to beginning the dissertation.
+EDD 693: Comprehensive Assessment–of Student Learning and Plans for Dissertation and Beyond [2 semester credit hours, required course; this course must be completed prior to pursuing the dissertation]

 This course is the transition between the student’s pre-dissertation coursework and the dissertation.
 This course builds on the student’s previous coursework, and specialized projects done as part of that coursework.
 The student engages in a critically reflective analysis of their previous doctoral studies at WISR, in light of their future plans to use their expert knowledge as a professional and/or community leader.
 The student writes a paper that evaluates, organizes and synthesizes the highlights of what they have learned during their doctoral studies.
 As part of this, the student is expected to present evidence of how they have addressed the learning objectives of this doctoral program.
 This paper is written, and discussed with faculty, in light of the student’s future plans and aspirations beyond the doctorate.
 In order to build a bridge toward their future goals, the student develops and proposes the plan for their dissertation.
 This proposal is discussed with their Graduation Review Board, and the student makes the needed changes to gain approval of their plan.